mail_outline sales@mediastorehouse.com

 Maine map used in Arnolds invasion of Quebec, 1775Montresors map of inland Maine, used for Arnolds march to Quebec, 1775.
 Hand-colored woodcut of a 19th-century illustration

-EXPL2A-00253French Jesuit missionary in a Native American village.
+Toboggan slide in a park in Montreal, Canada, 1880s.
 Hand-colored woodcut of a 19th-century illustration